cretz/superpose/README.md

     Normal code: original string
     Other dimension code: foo

-Bridge functions don't have to be in the main package, they can be in any package that .
+Bridge functions do not have to be in the main package.
 Any number of bridge functions can be defined.
 Since package-level vars are different in different dimensions, it may make sense to have a bridge function reference/mutate them.
 Note, types from a transformed package can't be used as parameter/return to the bridge function because it will appear as another type in the bridge and a compile error will occur.

 ### Knowing we're in a dimension